username2077/Sodium-Programming-Language/README.md

 or friend on discord Valcan#1407 / irony#0572

 # Running The Code
-You type SOMETHING in the windows cmd.
+You type `python sodium.py file_name` in the windows cmd.
 Then You press enter.
 Your code should run.

 # Introducing The Concept of Instruction Oriented Programming